 |Family Size||Maximum Yearly

 (Note: The above information provides only general guidelines.
 Other conditions may apply.
-Please contact your county Child Care Information Services office to apply for assistance.)
+Please contact your county Early Learning Resource Center office to apply for assistance.)

 - The hours that a child may receive subsidized child care must coincide with hours of work, education, or training.